allenrobel/NDFC-AIML-Fabric/README.md

 ## About

-This repository contains a playbook that will create a fabric, using Cisco's Nexus Dashboard Fabric Controller (NDFC), which support AI/ML workloads.
+This repository contains an Ansible playbook and related assets which provisions a fabric supporting AI/ML workloads using Cisco's Nexus Dashboard Fabric Controller (NDFC).

 ## Fabric Characteristics